JakeyStew/Light_Puzzle_Game/README.md

 # :jigsaw: Light Puzzle Game :joystick:

 [Light Puzzler] is a simple to use puzzle game.
-Simple try to turn all the tiles on adn you win, nothing complicated about that, or is there?
+Simply try to turn all the tiles off and you win, nothing complicated about that, or is there?

 This App was built within a day for a technical challenge.
 It taught me more about the C# language and .Net framework alongside some simple XAML for the front end user interface.